gabrielaehrenbrink/RecipEasy-recipe-manager/README.md

-# Recipe Manager
+# RecipEasy

 ## Intro

-Over the course of 2 weeks (8 or 9 days), we are building a recipe manager web application.
+RecipEasy is a web application designed to help users manage their favorite recipes efficiently.
+The core feature of the application is a page scraper function that allows users to input a URL, retrieve the recipe, and save it to their profile.

-We will be desigining the app by first finding problems with current solutions and discovering features we want to implement for an MVP.
+The primary user interaction flow is as follows:

-The main feature, the "skateboard" to our "car", is a page scaper function that will allow users to input a URL, retrieve the recipe, and have that saved to their profile.
+**Sign up -> Retrieve Recipe -> Edit Recipe -> View Recipe in Profile Page**

-The first major interaction will follow this flow:
+The application includes the following features:

-**Sign up -> retrieve recipe -> edit recipe -> see recipe in profile page**
+Users can create an account and login.

-Once our first goal is met, we will implement the following features:
+Users can scrape online recipes from websites and food blogs and save them to their account.
-A user can edit their saved recipe.
+Users can edit their saved recipes.
-A user can add their own recipe.
+Users can create their own recipes.
-A user can search filter their recipes based on keywords / tags A user can see the nutritional value for each recipe.
+Users can access their saved recipes on their profile for easy access.

 ## TechStack
 -MERN